appuio/docs/services/webserver/webserver.rst

 **Relevant Readings / Resources**

-* `#1 - Kubernetes/OpenShift Integration [Gitlab Docs] <https://docs.gitlab.com/ce/user/project/integrations/kubernetes.html>`_
+#. `Kubernetes/OpenShift Integration [Gitlab Docs] <https://docs.gitlab.com/ce/user/project/integrations/kubernetes.html>`_
-* `#2 - Deployment Variables [Gitlab Docs] <https://docs.gitlab.com/ce/ci/variables/#deployment-variables>`_
+#. `Deployment Variables [Gitlab Docs] <https://docs.gitlab.com/ce/ci/variables/#deployment-variables>`_

 Implementing a deployment strategy
 ---------------------------------

 A key feature of our planned pipeline is that there are multiple environments (staging, preprod, prod) where the application should be deployed depending on several criteria.
-We intentionally left this out as we wanted to keep the snippets as small as possible.
-This section will thoroughly describe how to implement our strategy and also merge all of our current snippets such that we end up with a single configuration.
+We intentionally left this out until now as we wanted to keep the snippets as small as possible.
+This section will thoroughly describe how to implement the deployment strategy.

 Testing and compilation
 ^^^^^^^^^^^^^^^^^^^^^^^

-The first jobs we are going to extend with our deployment strategy are ``test`` and ``compile`` as they are very straightforward.
+The first jobs we are going to extend with our deployment strategy are ``test`` and ``compile``.
 What we would like to achieve is that code changes on any branch get tested but only changes on the master branch are actually getting compiled.
-We will implement this by adding the ``only`` directive to the ``compile`` job:
+We will implement this by adding the ``only`` directive:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 5, 17, 31-33
+    :emphasize-lines: 39-

     stages:
       - build

+    variables:
+      NODE_VERSION: 6.10-alpine
+      YARN_CACHE: .yarn

     test:
       stage: build
-      image: node:6.10-alpine
+      image: node:$NODE_VERSION
       script:
+        # install necessary application packages
-        - yarn install --cache-folder=".yarn"
+        - yarn install --cache-folder="$YARN_CACHE"
+        # test the application sources
         - yarn test
       cache:
-        key: "$CI_PROJECT_ID"
+        key: $CI_PROJECT_ID
         paths:
-          - .yarn
+          - $YARN_CACHE
-          - node_modules/
+          - node_modules

     compile:
       stage: build
-      image: node:6.10-alpine
+      image: node:$NODE_VERSION
       script:
+        # install necessary application packages
-        - yarn install --cache-folder=".yarn"
+        - yarn install --cache-folder="$YARN_CACHE"
+        # build the application sources
         - yarn build
       artifacts:
-        expire_in: "5min"
+        expire_in: 5min
         paths:
-          - "build"
+          - build
       cache:
-        key: "$CI_PROJECT_ID"
+        key: $CI_PROJECT_ID
         paths:
-          - .yarn
+          - $YARN_CACHE
-          - node_modules/
+          - node_modules
       only:
         - master
         - tags

 This defines that the compile job only be run on pushes to master and on tagging any release (which we expect to only happen on master).
-Note that both ``test`` and ``compile`` are defined to be in the build stage ``stage: build``.
-This will tell Gitlab that it should run those two jobs in parallel, which will speed up the entire pipeline.

 Deployment to staging
 ^^^^^^^^^^^^^^^^^^^^^

-Next up is adding a deployment to the staging environment, which will be as simple as adding a docker build job and pushing to the APPUiO registry (using the tag *latest*).
+Next up is adding a deployment to the staging environment, which includes building a docker image and pushing it to the APPUiO registry.

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 3, 5-7, 26-29
+    :emphasize-lines: 3, 26-27, 30-

     stages:
       - build
       - deploy-staging

     variables:
-        OC_REGISTRY_URL: "registry.appuio.ch"
+      OC_REGISTRY_URL: registry.appuio.ch
-        OC_REGISTRY_IMAGE: "$OC_REGISTRY_URL/$KUBE_NAMESPACE/webserver"
+      OC_REGISTRY_IMAGE: $OC_REGISTRY_URL/$KUBE_NAMESPACE/webserver
+      OC_VERSION: 1.3.3
+      ...

     test: ...
     compile: ...

     build-staging:
-        environment: staging
+      environment: webserver-staging
       stage: deploy-staging
-        image: appuio/docs_runner_oc:1.3.3
+      image: appuio/gitlab-runner-oc:$OC_VERSION
       services:
         - docker:dind
       script:
         # login to the service account to get access to the internal registry
         - oc login $KUBE_URL --token=$KUBE_TOKEN
         - docker login -u serviceaccount -p `oc whoami -t` $OC_REGISTRY_URL
+        # build the docker image and tag it as latest
-            # pull the latest image from APPUiO, build a new one using it as cache and push APPUiO
+        # use the current latest image as a caching source
         - docker pull $OC_REGISTRY_IMAGE:latest
         - docker build --cache-from $OC_REGISTRY_IMAGE:latest -t $OC_REGISTRY_IMAGE:latest .
+        # push the image to the internal registry
         - docker push $OC_REGISTRY_IMAGE:latest
       only:
         - master
       except:
         - tags

-We added the directive ``except`` in this step, as we want to run ``build-staging`` only for events on master, except if that event is tagging a release.
+We added both the directives ``only`` and ``except`` in this step, as we want to run ``build-staging`` only for events on master, except if that event is tagging a release.

 Deployment to preprod
 ^^^^^^^^^^^^^^^^^^^^^

 The job for deploying to preprod will be exactly the same as the job for staging, except that it will only run on tags and that it will tag images as *stable* instead of *latest*.
-Also, the ``--cache-from`` flag will still use the *latest* image as *stable* will be heavily outdated at the time of building a new stable release.
+Also, the ``--cache-from`` flag will still use the *latest* image as *stable* will probably be heavily outdated at the time of building a new stable release.

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 4, 23-26
+    :emphasize-lines: 4, 23-24, 27-

     stages:
         - build